Ayush-Aditya/virtual-mouse/README.md

+Virtual Mouse and Gesture Control
-This project has been developed to imitate a real mouse in the first stage, it only uses media pipe hand gesture detection to detect the hands, which are used to control the mouse virtually.
-It uses pyautogui to interact with the GUI interface of the machine.
+This project is designed to simulate a real mouse using hand gestures detected by MediaPipe, enabling seamless virtual control.
+Initially, the project utilizes MediaPipe’s hand gesture detection to track hands and control the mouse on a screen.
+PyAutoGUI is then employed to interact with the GUI interface of the machine.

-In the second stage, I will be working on gesture detection using LSTM ((RNN) recurrent neural network) and bind those gestures with the hotkey feature of pygautogui to make the mouse feature rich.
+In the second stage, the project incorporates gesture detection via neural networks, which are linked to PyAutoGUI's hotkey functionality, enriching the mouse's feature set with additional capabilities.

+Project Files
-The main file VIRTUAL_MOUSE.py uses media pipe gesture detection to find the hand's landmark which is adjusted to the screen height and width.
-After that, the code uses the distance between different fingers to perform various tasks like clicking.
-The mouse pointer always moves along the index finger to any point on the screen.
+VIRTUAL_MOUSE.py: This script leverages MediaPipe to detect hand landmarks and adjust them to the screen’s height and width.
+It calculates the distance between various fingers to trigger different actions, such as clicking.
+The mouse pointer dynamically follows the index finger across the screen.

-The second file gamevirtual.py uses the same principle and keyboard-controlling libraries to perform the W,A,S,D control for CAR RACING games.
-With the help of this one can play car racing games using hand a webcam.
-In the real code droidcam is used to make cellphone as an external webcam.
+gamevirtual.py: This file adapts the same gesture detection principles to control keyboard inputs, enabling W, A, S, D commands for car racing games.
+By utilizing a webcam, users can control racing games using hand gestures.
+The code includes integration with DroidCam, allowing a smartphone to be used as an external webcam.

+Gesturecontrolledslide.py: This script enables gesture-based control during presentations and public demonstrations.
+Users can perform actions like zooming, paging up or down, and more—simply using hand gestures in front of a webcam.

+Target Audience and Commercial Value
+This project is ideal for tech enthusiasts, developers, and researchers interested in exploring the capabilities of gesture recognition technology.
+It targets individuals looking to enhance user experience in gaming, virtual mouse control, and presentation environments.

+Commercially, the code holds significant potential for companies in the fields of human-computer interaction, gaming, and assistive technology.
+It offers innovative solutions for hands-free control, improving accessibility and providing a futuristic approach to interacting with digital environments.
+As gesture recognition becomes increasingly integral in various industries, this project serves as a valuable resource for developing cutting-edge, user-friendly interfaces.